developmentseed/osm-seed/helm/README.md

-## Kubernetes Configuration
+## Helm Chart configuration

-This folder contains necessary configuration files to deploy osm-seed on a Kubernetes cluster.
+The `osm-seed` folder contains the `Helm` Chart to easily deploy osm-seed to a Kubernetes cluster.
+For more about helm, see https://helm.sh

 ### Setting up